ntritran999/password-checking/README.md

 # A python project

-This is some sort of creating a password for a user.
+This is some sort of checking password for users.
 Enjoy!